HaydnZK/openvas-first-test/README.md

 - Setting up OpenVAS
 - Running an initial scan on a Kali Linux VM
 - Reviewing and interpreting the results
+- Mitigating any vulnerabilities discovered within the scan

 The goal is to practice and demonstrate vulnerability scanning and reporting in a simulated environment.